-The Font Romeu Pyrénées 2000 ski resort is a must-see for those who want to throw a knife blind when choosing snow and mountain holidays in the Pyrenees.
-It ski area covers 4 sectors: Pyrénées 2000, Aveillans, Calme and Airelles.
+The Font Romeu Pyrénées 2000 ski resort is a must-see for those who want to make the right choice when choosing any snow and mountain holidays in the Pyrenees.
+Its ski area covers 4 sectors: Pyrénées 2000, Aveillans, Calme and Airelles.

-The resort holds many alpine trails, with unique characteristics that differentiate them depending on the sectors and the different infrastructures with which they are equipped.
+The resort holds many alpine trails, each with unique characteristics that differentiate from sector to sector, as you take into account their different infrastructures and how they are equipped.

 Layout and location of the Font Romeu ski resort

 Pyrénées 2000 is a charming and pleasant villa at the base of the slopes, offering a wide range of local products and post-ski entertainment.
 A ski school with its own snow garden, as well as many varied restaurants await you in this area.

 Pyrénées 2000 is a typical mountain village that has managed to maintain its rurality despite its modern facilities.
 It is located 1800 meters above sea level, in the heart of the Catalan Pyrenees.
 This area of the resort offers ski-in, ski-out accommodation, a major bonus for anybody impatient who wants to ski on powder snow as soon as they wake up.

 You will find no problem finding lodging that grants your wishes and fulfills your needs, thanks to the variety of available accommodation.
 Chalets, apartments, hostels and rural houses are just some of the options to choose from.

 Trails in the Airelles sector of Font Romeu

 The slopes of the Airelles sector are well known by families.
 Access to this sector is by road or by gondola, from the center of Font Romeu.
 This area is usually crowded by beginners, children and people who are starting out on the snow.
 It is a sector oriented mainly to skiing.